andersvestengen/Master-thesis-project/README.md

-# Repository for my thesis work <br /> "Improving Image‐sensor performance by developing on‐chip machine‐learning algorithm"
+# Repository for my thesis work <br /> "Improving Image‐sensor performance by developing on‐chip machine‐learning algorithms"

 The following repository holds all the code used for testing, prototyping and creating the architecture and datasets for the project.